sandromikautadze/spam-filter/README.md

 It turns out the the final probabilistic model of Naive Bayes is the following:
 $$P(C_k|X_1, \dots, X_n) \propto P(C_k) \prod_{i = 1}^{n}P(X_i|C_k)$$

 If you feel confused, go on reading.
 I will show you an example that will hopefully clear your mind.
-In addition do not forget to check the code of the project at the end!
+In addition do not forget to check the code of the project!

 ## Project Procedure